How Different Roth IRA Withdrawals Work

 Why Some Roth IRA Withdrawals Can Be Subject to Taxes

 Aside from employer-sponsored retirement plans, individual retirement accounts (IRAs) are perhaps one of the best retirement savings tools available.
 IRAs provide tax-deferred growth on invested assets among other benefits depending on the type of IRA.
-Traditional IRAs offer tax deductions on contributions as well as the tax-deferred growth that allows these accounts to take full advantage of compounding interest.
+Deductible traditional IRAs offer tax deductions on contributions as well as the tax-deferred growth that allows these accounts to take full advantage of compounding interest.

 Roth IRAs, on the other hand, do not offer tax deductions on contributions as contributions to the account must be after-tax.
 But in exchange, Roth IRA account owners are not only offered the same tax-deferred growth on their assets, but also tax-free distributions and withdrawals.
 Here's how Roth IRA withdrawals work.

 Provided you have reached at least the age of 59½ and have had your Roth IRA account open for at least five years, all of your Roth IRA withdrawal is tax-free.
 In fact, it will be considered a qualified distribution.
 Though this combination of criteria are perhaps the most common for taking a qualified distribution from a Roth IRA, there are several other scenarios in which withdrawals are considered qualified and, therefore, are tax-free if you're under age 59½ and meet the the five year requirement:

 - If the withdrawal is paid out to your beneficiary or your estate after your death

 - If the withdrawal meets the IRS "first home" requirements (up to a $10,000 lifetime maximum)

 - If the withdrawal is used to pay for unreimbursed medical expenses or health insurance while unemployed.